-Bottom line: Including some fibers in the diet can actually help with reducing inflammation and disease activity- this is why it’s so important to keep them in the diet.
+Bottom line: Including some fibers in the diet can actually help provide an anti-inflammatory affect through reducing inflammation and disease activity- this is why it’s so important to keep them in the diet.
 As mentioned previously, change the way you consume the fiber before taking it out completely!

 Fact – You CAN Eat Nuts/Seeds

 This might also surprise you, but there is no evidence supporting Crohn’s and UC patients can’t have nuts or seeds!

 However, I hear on a weekly basis the many fears about nuts and seeds through things people have read online.

 What we do know about nuts and seeds is that sometimes it’s the particle size of the food that can cause irritation, not the food itself.